chingu-voyages/voyage-project-resourcehelper/README.md

   * The landing page contains these components:
     * [ ] A _header_ containing the name of the app and the current date
     * [ ] A _footer_ that links to your GitHub repo and a list of who is on the team.
-    * [ ] An input form to allow the user to select any combination of categories and search terms used to select items.
+    * [ ] A _search input form_ to allow the user to select any combination of categories and specify search terms used to select items.
+Categories and search terms may be used by themselves or in combination with one another to filter the results.
-    * [ ] A scrollable _result_ area containing the search results.
+    * [ ] A scrollable _search results area_ containing the search results.
-    * [ ] A chat icon that will display a popup when clicked to allow the user to ask for help from the AI agent you build into the app.
+    * [ ] A _chat icon_ that will display a popup when clicked to allow the user to ask for help from the AI agent you build into the app.

     ![Page Wireframe](./assets/Page_Wireframe.png)

-    But, this wireframe doesn't provide many specifics.
-That is right!
+    But, this wireframe doesn't provide many specifics!
+That's correct!
 Your task is to design your app from the detailed specifications we provide and apply your own styling.

-* Pentagram input form
+* Search input form

   * [ ] The form must include and input field cooresponding to each part of the Pentagram methodology.